 A Gartner survey revealed that at the height of the pandemic in 2020, 88% of organizations encouraged their employees to work from home.
 Indeed, the virtual workforce is growing exponentially, and managers need to keep up.
 An effective leader must be adept in many fields, including project management, performance monitoring, and coaching.
 Now, with the unconventional corporate environment, they also need to adopt a type of leadership that will revolutionize their remote team.

 Over the years, the transformational leadership style has changed the digital landscape for the better.
 Managers who use this method build an engaged workforce that’s motivated to innovate and work towards the success of their organization.
 Anyone in a leadership position would want to achieve the same for their company.
+By taking this quiz, you can find out which leadership style resonates with you.

 So, in this post, we are going to share how transformational leadership principles can improve your remote workforce management techniques.
 We’ll also share some tips on how you can apply this method when managing virtual teams.